Housing Information and procedures Thanksgiving, Winter, and Spring academic breaks for students living in Residential Life managed housing.

 - Students can request to return by completing the form HERE.
 This form MUST be completed in order to have access to your residential facility.

-- Requests will be accepted on a rolling basis until Thursday, January 28, 5:00PM.
-This will be our final time period to return and retrieve any belongings.
+- Requests will be accepted on a rolling basis until Spring Closing.

 - If you are not able to return in person to retrieve your belongings, we recommend contacting university approved vendors Utrucking or Mazza Moving for packing and shipping assistance.
 Residential Life will not be able to provide assistance with packing or shipping.